-- 11.1 This Internal Audit Charter was reported to and approved by the Audit and Scrutiny Committee of North Ayrshire Council on 30th January 2018. - 11.2 The Charter will be subject to biennial review by the Senior Manager (Internal Audit, Risk and Fraud) and the Audit and Scrutiny Committee or at any other time if required by a material change to the terms of the Charter.
+- 11.1 This Internal Audit Charter covers the period 1st April 2020 to 31st March 2022 and was reported to and approved by the Audit and Scrutiny Committee of North Ayrshire Council on 29th September 2020. - 11.2 The Charter will be subject to review by the Senior Manager (Audit, Fraud, Safety and Insurance) and the Audit and Scrutiny Committee.
+This will be done on a biennial basis or at any other time if required by a material change to the terms of the Charter.